murat-polat/keycloak-deployment-example/README.md

 than change your root password

 We will run Keycloak inside a Docker container.
 To run Docker as a root user is not good choice.
-Therefore we need to create a new user, and give it admin privileges.
+Therefore we need to create a new user, and give this user admin privileges.

 `sudo adduser <newuser>`